logo

 TIL: Lionfish Jewelry Can Help Save the Ocean | Today I Learned

-16K views • almost 8 years ago
+16K views • about 8 years ago

 National Geographic grantee Erin Spencer dives into this week’s Today I Learned with one of the leading threats to biodiversity: the invasive lionfish. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 Originally from the Indo-Pacific region, lionfish were introduced to Florida’s coast in the 1980s.
 They have since spread throughout the western Atlantic, the Caribbean, and the Gulf of Mexico.
 These “vacuums of the sea” feed on native fish species and wreck ecosystems important to biodiversity and local economies.
 Lionfish are prolific breeders.
 With no natural predators, and the ability to reproduce every four days, a lionfish and its offspring can produce 8.1 quintillion eggs in just three months.
 That’s a lot of caviar!
 Spencer explains how some coastal villages have found an innovative way to take their ocean back: jewelry.
 Women living in these communities are turning the lionfish’s beautiful, venomous spines into unique fashion accessories that tourists crave, and this increase in demand incentivizes fisherman to pull more lionfish out of the ocean.
 “They’re the ultimate conversation starter,” Spencer says, and tourists buying lionfish jewelry is helping spark conversations about the invasive species around the world.
 Watch "Why Lionfish Should Be Your Favorite Fish to Eat" to learn more about Erin Spencer's work: https://www.youtube.com/watch?v=3wrqQJdDBXw PRODUCER/EDITOR: Laurence Alexander SERIES PRODUCER: Christopher Mattle ASSOCIATE PRODUCER: Elaina Kimes TIL: Lionfish Jewelry Can Help Save the Ocean | Today I Learned https://youtu.be/twOZ8bmIRGA National Geographic https://www.youtube.com/natgeo